 - Accommodation for Bikes: The existing built environment put limitations on what can be done on each street; street widths are constrained to their current widths and can't be widened, due to existing building setbacks.
-That means something has to give; class bike lanes are possible on each street, but class level choices are limited because of the need for adequately sized travel lanes and the importance of retaining and adding parking spaces. - Long Pedestrian Crossings: The corridor, as well as several other downtown core streets are very wide, which creates long crossings for pedestrians.
+That means something has to give; Class II bike lanes are possible on each street, but these Class II bike lane are limited because of the need for adequately sized travel lanes and the importance of retaining and adding parking spaces. - Long Pedestrian Crossings: The corridor, as well as several other downtown core streets are very wide, which creates long crossings for pedestrians.
 Currently there is no safety refuge areas for pedestrians, once they leave the sidewalk and start crossing the street.
 Bulb-outs or a road diet would be the only ways to solve this problem. - ADA Accessibility: Many existing sidewalks are in disrepair and are not smooth and safe surfaces to traverse.
-Select areas of the downtown core are missing sidewalks entirely, and street geometry would need to be changed to
+Select areas of the downtown core are missing sidewalks entirely, and street geometry would need to be changed to ensure continuous ADA accessibility.
+An

-Urban Canopy & Greenspace Access: Street trees have been identified to add to the urban canopy, which will add numerous benefits for the community and downtown core users.
-There's current lack of space for trees in some areas; building awnings into the right of way, along Yosemite Avenue, creates constraints.
+- audit will need to be performed to ensure all pedestrian paths and facilities are ADA compliant. - Urban Canopy & Greenspace Access: Street trees have been identified to add to the urban canopy, which will add numerous benefits for the community and downtown core users.
+There's current lack of space for trees in some areas; building awnings encroaching into the right of way, along Yosemite Avenue, creates additional constraints.
 The need for hardscape removal or planters in order to plant trees will require coordination between the city and business owners.
 The downtown core, especially along Yosemite Avenue, lacks watering infrastructure that trees will require.
 Also, some streets have overhead utility lines that will limit tree species selection and canopy size.
-Parklets are a good way to expand green space throughout parts of the downtown core, but some restraints involve potential loss of parking spaces along the street, and the need to remove hardscape and adjust roadway geometry.
-Add to that the lack of watering infrastructure.
+Parklets are a good way to expand green space throughout parts of the downtown core, but some restraints involve potential loss of parking spaces along the street, and the need to remove hardscape, adjust roadway geometry, and install infrastructure for watering.